KJLEscoto/Thesis_v2/README.md

 ## ©️ Copyright
-Copyright 2024 | Bachelor of Science in Computer Science
+Copyright 2024 | Bachelor of Science in Computer Science | Batch 2025 :>